-This delicious herb fougasse is based on Paul Hollywood’s recipe as featured in the Great British Bake Off 2016.
+This delicious herb fougasse recipe is based on Paul Hollywood’s recipe as featured in the Great British Bake Off 2016.

 For this recipe we used a stand mixer so his main jobs were pouring and watching the timer.
 It’s actually the first time that I’ve used my stand mixer to make bread, preferring usually to do it by hand, but as Paul Hollywood recommends using one as this is such a sticky dough I decided to follow his advice.
 I was really glad that I did because this was undoubtedly the stickiest dough I’ve ever worked with!
 I was worried that I’d added too much water but it turned out ok.

 The only difference to the original recipe is that I didn’t have any rosemary – my plant didn’t survive last winter and I haven’t got around to replacing it – so I left that out.

-Here’s how to make fresh herb fougasse:
+Here’s how to make this fresh herb fougasse recipe:

-- 500g strong white bread flour, plus extra for dusting
+- 500 g strong white bread flour plus extra for dusting

-- 10g fine salt
+- 10 g fine salt

-- 2 tbsp olive oil, plus extra for greasing and drizzling
+- 2 tbsp olive oil plus extra for greasing and drizzling

-- 350ml warm water
+- 350 ml warm water